EstherOlabisi/Bioinformatics-work/README.md

 ## Projects and their descriptions

-1. Alignment of sequences to reference genomes: assessing the quality of reference genomes and the performance of sequence aligners.
+1. Alignment of sequences to reference genomes: assess the quality of reference genomes and the performance of sequence aligners - R and shell scripting.
-2. Analysis of RNAseq counts: exploring differential gene expression in luminal and basal cell subpopulations of mice.
+2. Canine Lymphoma Research: train and test machine learning models to predict B and T cell immunophenotypes.
+Hypothesis testing and survival analysis - R.
+3. Master's Capstone Project: develop a program to visualize proteomics data processed in Perseus software - R and RShiny.
-3. Supervised Learning for Cardiovascular Disease (CVD): developing machine learning models (gradient boosting, k nearest neighbor, random forest, ridge, and decision tree classifiers) to predict CVD based on several risk factors.
+4. Supervised Learning for Cardiovascular Disease (CVD): train and test machine learning models in (gradient boosting, k nearest neighbor, random forest, ridge, and decision tree classifiers) to predict CVD based on several risk factors - Python.
-4. Variant Calling (Identifying SNPs): utilizing Freebayes and Bcftools variant callers to identify single nucleotide polymorphisms (SNPs) within genomic sequences of burbot fish.
+5. Variant Calling (Identifying SNPs): utilizing Freebayes and Bcftools variant callers to identify single nucleotide polymorphisms (SNPs) within genomic sequences of burbot fish - R and shell scripting.